What's the Trade Waste Bylaw?

 Make reporting requirement compulsory, and explicit in the bylaw

 It’s not explicitly stated in the bylaw that consented trade waste customers need to report back to us with their monitoring results.
-We’re proposing a amendment to make this a stated requirement under the bylaw.
+We’re amending this to make this a stated requirement under the bylaw.

 Allow us to consider how costs might change in the future